huijing/huijing.github.io/_posts/2014-02-09-the-one-that-came-first.md

 Working with the original live website as a visual guide, I tweaked the clone's CSS bit by bit and managed to get the job done within a week.
 The website launched as planned, with me breathing a huge sigh of relief.
 In fact, the most challenging part of this assignment was styling the Drupal Views Slideshow pager according to the design.

-If you build Drupal sites and you haven't heard of Views, either
+If you build Drupal sites and you haven't heard of Views, I suggest you read [this]()